U.N. agency in Gaza fires employees over alleged involvement in Oct. 7 attack

 "It is important that UNRWA conduct a thorough internal inspection regarding the activities of Hamas and other terrorist elements in its ranks in order to ensure that the organization's humanitarian activities are not abused," it said in a statement.

-Neither Israel nor the United Nations immediately provided further details on the allegations against UNRWA employees.
+Neither Israel nor the United Nations immediately provided further details on the allegations against the UNRWA employees.

 U.S. Secretary of State Antony Blinken spoke on Thursday to U.N.
-Secretary-General António Guterres about the current allegations of U.N. workers' involvement in Oct.
-7 and urged a thorough and swift investigation.
+Secretary-General António Guterres about the current allegations of U.N. workers' involvement in the Oct.
+7 attack and urged a thorough and swift investigation.

 Twelve UNRWA employees were allegedly involved, according to the U.S. State Department, which also said it has temporarily paused additional funding for the U.N. agency "while we review these allegations and the steps the United Nations is taking to address them."